lockness-Ko/wot/README.md

 To install simply run clone the repo and type `docker build -t wot .`:

-**YOU MUST HAVE TOR PROXY RUNNING ON PORT 9050 ON LOCALHOST** Adding support for not needing it in the future :)
+**YOU MUST HAVE TOR PROXY RUNNING ON PORT 9050 ON LOCALHOST FOR THE COFFEE VERSION**

 ```bash
 cd /opt